orlambda/PPP3/NOTES.md

 For example, Vector<char> and Vector<Open_polyline*> are said to be specializations of Vector.

 A constructor with a single parameter defines a conversion from its parameter type to its class.

+Concept: a set of requirements on a set of template arguments.

+T::value_type: see https://stackoverflow.com/questions/44571362/what-is-the-use-of-value-type-in-stl-containers